Jabivulla369/Retail-Sales-Data-Analysis/README.md

 # Retail-Sales-Data-Analysis

 ✅ Business Model
-The business is a retail or e-commerce company that sells various products (like bikes, accessories, clothing, and bottles) to customers across different countries.
+A retail or e-commerce company that sells various products (like bikes, accessories, clothing, and bottles) to customers across different countries.
 It stores data about customers, products, and sales transactions for analysis and decision-making.

 🎯 Business Objective
-The company wants to:
+The company wants to explore the sales, customer, and product data to derive actionable insights that can help improve revenue, product offerings, and customer engagement.

-Understand customer purchasing behavior.
+* Understand customer purchasing behavior.

-Identify top-selling products and categories.
+* Identify top-selling products and categories.

-Track overall revenue performance.
+* Track overall revenue performance.

-Explore geographic sales trends.
+* Explore geographic sales trends.

-Improve product offerings and marketing strategies.
+* Improve product offerings and marketing strategies.

 ❗ Problem Statement:
-The company is generating a lot of transactional data but lacks clarity on:

-Which products and categories are performing best?

-Which customers or regions are most valuable?

-Are there any patterns in purchase behavior that can drive future strategy?

-What are the revenue trends over time?

-They have approached you, a data analyst, to perform Exploratory Data Analysis (EDA) and generate insights for business decisions.

-📊 EDA Summary & Insights:
-Based on your merged dataset of customers, products, and sales, here are some key insights you can include:

-Insight Type	Finding
-Customer Base	18,484 unique customers
-Product Range	130 unique products sold
-Sales Transactions	27,659 unique sales/orders recorded
-Total Revenue	₹29,356,250 generated in total
-Top Country by Revenue	🇺🇸 United States
-Most Sold Product (by Quantity)	🧴 Water Bottle - 30 oz.
-Top Performing Category	🚲 Bikes

-🔍 Project: EDA on Retail Sales Data
-🧾 Objective
-To explore the sales, customer, and product data to derive actionable insights that can help improve revenue, product offerings, and customer engagement.

-🏢 Business Context
-A retail company dealing in products like bikes, accessories, and gear, selling to customers across multiple countries.

-❓ Business Problem
 Despite having a rich dataset of transactions, the company struggles to understand which products, customers, and regions drive the most value.
 They want to leverage data to guide business strategies.

+The company is generating a lot of transactional data but lacks clarity on:

+* Which products and categories are performing best?

+* Which customers or regions are most valuable?

+* Are there any patterns in purchase behavior that can drive future strategy?

+* What are the revenue trends over time?

 🧪 Methodology
 Imported and cleaned data from three tables: dim_customers, dim_products, and fact_sales.

 Merged the datasets on customer_key and product_key.

-Performed EDA using Python (Pandas, Matplotlib/Seaborn optionally) to identify patterns and trends.
+Performed EDA using SQL to identify patterns and trends.

+📊 EDA Summary & Insights:
+Based on merged dataset of customers, products, and sales, here are some key insights:

+Insight Type Finding:-
+* Customer Base	18,484 unique customers
+* Product Range	130 unique products sold
+* Sales Transactions	27,659 unique sales/orders recorded
+* Total Revenue	₹29,356,250 generated in total
+* Top Country by Revenue	🇺🇸 United States
+* Most Sold Product (by Quantity)	🧴 Water Bottle - 30 oz.
+* Top Performing Category	🚲 Bikes

-📊 Key Insights
+📊 Key Insights:-
 Total Customers: 18,484

 Total Products Sold: 130